 What are the three types of sleep apnea?

-The three types of sleep apnea include obstructive, central, and complex sleep apnea.
-Obstructive sleep apnea is most commonly seen in patients.
+The three types of sleep apnea are obstructive sleep apnea, central sleep apnea, and complex sleep apnea.

 Learn more about Snoring and Sleep Apnea treatment at the Metropolitan Center for Complete Dentistry.
 Our office is conveniently located near you in the East Hanover, NJ, and Summit, NJ area.
 Dr. Raj Upadya gladly welcomes new patients and out-of-town patients.